-Ryan Spiegel chairs the firm’s Government Contracts practice, is Co-Chair of its Litigation practice, and is a member of its Litigation, Corporate, and Science & Technology practice groups.
+Ryan Spiegel chairs the firm’s Government Contracts practice, is Co-Chair of its Litigation practice, and is a member of its Litigation, Appellate, Corporate, and Science & Technology practice groups.
 His work spans a wide range of industries, includes general business and risk management counseling, and is characterized by outstanding client service, effective case strategy, and creative legal arguments.
 While he can be a tenacious litigator when necessary and maintains an excellent grasp of procedure, Ryan strives to understand his clients’ interests and goals and seek the best solution for them.
 He believes that resolving problems and disputes is more important than arguing for its own sake.

 In recent years, Ryan has established an impressive Government Contracts practice, covering bid protests, trade secrets, the False Claims Act, and various contract disputes and business torts.
 In 2017, Law360 named him one of only five Rising Stars nationwide in Government Contracts law.
 He often advises contractors on responding to government investigations, organizing their corporate structure, and obtaining set-aside statuses for small and disadvantaged businesses.
 Ryan understands the interplay between contract law, government procurement, and corporate law – giving him particular insight to identify issues of concern and propose creative approaches.
 Additionally, Ryan leverages his command of the intricate processes of administrative law and civil litigation to advance his clients’ interests.